John-Titor/MRS_Microplex_7_Core/README.md

-# MRS Microplex 7X core firmware
+# MRS Microplex 7 core firmware

-This project serves as a starting point for writing your own application to run on the Microplex 7X without the overhead (or all of the functionality) of the MRS Developer Studio libraries.
+This project serves as a starting point for writing your own application to run on the Microplex 7 family without the overhead (or all of the functionality) of the MRS Developer Studio libraries.

 ## Protothreads (coroutines)